 Amounts received from the various insurance agencies are subject to audit and adjustment by these agencies.
-Any disallowed claims including amounts already collected, could become a liability of the Clinic
+Any disallowed claims including amounts already collected, could become a liability of the Clinic.

-In the prior year, the Clinic discovered it had miscoded certain procedures in its billings to insurance agencies.
+In a prior year, the Clinic discovered it had miscoded certain procedures in its billings to insurance agencies.
 These miscodings of procedures resulted in overpayments by the insurance agencies to the Clinic.
 The Clinic cannot estimate the total amount of reimbursements that will be due to these insurance agencies, but believe that it will be material to the financial statements.
-During the year the Clinic recorded a reserve of \$30,400 related to these overbillings.
-The Clinic believes the final settlement will be much larger than the amount recorded.
+During the year the Clinic recorded an additional reserve of \$60,000.
+The Clinic believes the final settlement could be larger than the amount recorded.

-6. DECREASE IN NET ASSETS
+6. DECREASE IN NET ASSETS AND SUBSEQUENT EVENT